-I use engineered tissue culture models to uncover how the mechanical properties of the tumor microenvironment regulate hallmarks of cancer such as sustained proliferation, survival, genomic instability, and immune evasion.
+I use engineered tissue culture models to uncover how the mechanical properties of the microenvironment regulate cell proliferation, survival, genome integrity,

 Recent Work